Open vs. Closed Adoption in Iowa_ Key Differences image

 When deciding whether to give your child up for adoption, understanding the differences between an open vs. closed adoption may affect your ultimate decision.

 In closed adoptions, your information is kept private, and there is usually no contact between you and the adoptive family.
 These types of adoptions used to be more common, which resulted in adopted children struggling to understand their identity.
-Only when the child turned 18 could they petition to obtain an original copy of their birth certificate, which includes information concerning their biological parents.
+Only when the child turned 18 could they petition to obtain an original copy of their birth certificate, which includes identifying information concerning their biological parents?
 Although closed adoptions are still an option, open adoptions are now more common and customizable.

 If you are struggling with the notion of separating from your baby, open adoption may be the right choice for you.
 In most open adoptions, birth parents can choose to stay in touch with their child and the adoptive family.
 Open adoption allows the birth mother (or parents) to stay connected to their child.
 Open communication is encouraged, and you control what you want your relationship to look like.
 For example, you may wish to receive occasional updates from the adoptive family or have in-person visits every year.
 Some other means of communication that can be used in an open adoption include texts, pictures, videos, and video or voice calls.